Looking to get outdoors, on your own schedule, for a challenge where you control the difficulty? Then the Catamount Winter Adventure is for you!

 - No set start time!
 The orienteering flags will be hung in the woods with care, and you’ll drop in when convenient to tackle the challenge.

-GMARA will handling course design and registration for this event at the Catamount Community Forest in Williston, Vermont.
-You can arrive for your adventure anytime from October 10th-18th.
-There will be two sections: one on foot and one on mountain bike.
+GMARA will be handling course design and registration for the Catamount Winter Adventure at the Catamount Community Forest in Williston, Vermont.
+You can arrive for your adventure anytime from February 6th-14th.
+There will be two sections available: one on skis and one on snowshoes.
 You can do either or both – we recommend both!
 Each section will have plenty of checkpoints, and you’ll decide how many to get, in whatever order you like.
-We’re excited to sponsor Catamount to help bring something new to Vermont this fall!
+We’re excited to sponsor Catamount to help hold this adventure in the winter for the first time.

-Teams attempting to capture all the points will likely take 3-5 hours, depending on your navigation & conditioning.
+Teams attempting to capture all the points will likely take 3-6 hours, depending on your navigation & conditioning.
 For new teams or those just looking for a nice day out, feel free to get a subset that is appealing.
-For those that don’t want to bike, you can feel free to get them all on foot.
+For those that don’t want to ski, you can feel just get the snowshoe points, and vice-versa.
 Coming for just an hour is perfectly acceptable – it’s all about what works for you.

 Here’s how it works: